kube-burner/kube-burner/docs/reference/configuration.md

 - `type`: Churn type, either `namespaces`, to churn entire namespaces or `objects`, to churn individual objects of the job's namespaces.

 !!! note
     In order to enable churning for a job, either `duration` or `cycles` must be set.
-It's possibel to use both at the same time.
+It's possible to use both at the same time.

 ### Disable churning on individual objects